ZhongXiLu/Railway/README.md

 ### Manual

+#### Create Railway model
-- **Creating the Railway model**: import the `Railway.defaultIcons.metamodel` toolbar
+- Import the `Railway.defaultIcons.metamodel` toolbar
 - To define a train's schedule: import the `TrainSchedule.defaultIcons.metamodel` toolbar

+#### Operational Semantics
-- **Operational Semantics**: run the `T_OperationalSemantics.model` transformation
+- Run the `T_OperationalSemantics.model` transformation

-- **Safety Analysis**:
+#### Safety Analysis
 - For default analysis: run the `T_SafetyAnalysis.model` transformation
 - For custom analysis (using custom properties): run the `T_CustomSafetyAnalysis.model` transformation
 - To replay a counterexample:
     - Make sure there was a trace generated (check the `trace` property of a Property)
     - Set `replay` to `true` on the Property object
     - Run the `T_ReplayTrace.model` transformation

+#### Queuing Analysis
-- **Queuing Analysis**: run the `T_QueueingAnalysis.model` transformation
+- Run the `T_QueueingAnalysis.model` transformation
-    - Alternatively the `T_QueueingAnalysisAfterDEVSTransformation.model` transformation can be ran on a model that has already be transformed to a DEVS model (using `T_ToDEVS.model`)
+- Alternatively the `T_QueueingAnalysisAfterDEVSTransformation.model` transformation can be ran on a model that has already been transformed to a DEVS model (using `T_ToDEVS.model`)

-- **Visualization**:
+#### Visualization
 - Visualize using a trace:
     - Just run the queueing analysis (`T_QueueingAnalysis.model`) to create a tracefile and `railway.xml` file
     - Open the Unity project
     - Set the `simulateLive` parameter to `false` on the `Main` object (you can also specify the `simulationTimeScaleFactor` if you like)
     - Start the Unity project
 - Visualizing live while simulating:
     - You might need to run the queueing analysis beforehand (to create the `railway.xml`), so Unity can instantly load this file
     - Open the Unity project
     - Set the `simulateLive` parameter to `true` on the `Main` object
     - Start the Unity project
     - Run the `T_Visualization.model` transformation (or `T_VisualizationAfterDEVSTransformation.model`)